| Mediator server and xHarbour COM interfaceThis file contains general informations related to

 For instance in VB6 you can use:

-On Error GoTo myerrorhandler
+On Error GoTo myerrorhandlerstatement and checkor

 On Error Resume Next

-statement and check Err.Number property to check the error.
+Err.Numberproperty to check the error.

 VB6 example: